northumbrian-data/.github/.github/pull_request_template.md

 ## Description

-Please include a summary of the change and which issue is fixed.
+Please include a summary of the change(s).
-Please also include relevant motivation and context.
+You should also include motivation (why did this change required?) and which issue this pull request fixes (what problem does it solve?).

+Don't forget to reference all other pull requests which are associated to this one below: e.g.

-closes # (issue)
+closes #(issue-number)
-relates # (issue)
+relates gliff-ai/(repository-name)#(issue-number)

-## Dependency changes
+## Dependency Changes (delete if not applicable)

 List any dependencies that have been removed/added/changed in this pull request.
 Has the pipfile.lock or package-lock.json been updated?

-## Testing
+## Testing (delete if not applicable)

-Please describe the new tests that have been added for this change.
-Provide any additional instructions required to reproduce a successful test.
-Please also list any relevant details for your test configuration
+Please describe the new tests that have been added for this change along with any additional instructions required to reproduce a successful test and/or a list of any relevant details for your test configuration.

-## Documentation
+## Documentation (delete if not applicable)

-Please describe the new documentation that has been added for this change?
-Is there new user documentation?
-Is there new developer documentation?
-Is the developer documentation purely generated from docstrings in the code?
+Please describe the new documentation that has been added for this change (is there new user documentation? is there new developer documentation? is the developer documentation purely generated from docstrings in the code?).

-## Migrations (if applicable)
+## Migrations (delete if not applicable)

 Have any database migrations been committed as part of this pull request?

 ## Checklist:

+Put an `x` in the boxes that apply to this pull request (you can also fill these out after opening the pull request).
+If you're unsure about any of these, don't hesitate to leave a comment on this pull request!

+- [ ] I have read the gliff.ai Contribution Guide.
+- [ ] I have requested to **pull a branch** and not from main.
+- [ ] I have checked all commit message styles match the requested structure.
-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines of this project.
-- [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have performed a self-review of my own code.
-- [ ] My changes generate no new warnings
+- [ ] I have assigned **3 or less** reviewers.
-- [ ] New migrations have been committed
+- [ ] New and existing unit tests pass locally with my changes.
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works.
+- [ ] My changes generate no new warnings.
+- [ ] I have made corresponding changes to the documentation.
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] New migrations have been committed.
-- [ ] If appropriate, I have bumped any version numbers
+- [ ] If appropriate, I have bumped any version numbers.